School of Fine Arts

 CNMA Placement Process

-All students interested in majoring in Mass Media Arts or Cinematic Arts must first complete the CNMA Placement Process to determine readiness in key proficiencies such as technical experience or creative aptitude.
+All students interested in majoring in a Cinema & New Media Arts degree must first complete the CNMA Placement Process to determine readiness in key proficiencies such as technical experience or creative aptitude.
 The placement process consists of:

 - A written personal assessment responding to a set of questions prepared by the CNMA faculty.